ShangqinHao/shangqinhao.github.io/_pages/about.md

   - /about.html
 ---

-I am Shangqin Hao (郝尚钦), a PhD candidate at the [Institute of Geophysics and Planetary Physics, Scripps Institution of Oceanography, UC San Deigo](https://igpp.ucsd.edu/).
+I am Shangqin Hao (郝尚钦), a PhD candidate at the [Institute of Geophysics and Planetary Physics, Scripps Institution of Oceanography, UC San Diego](https://igpp.ucsd.edu/).
 I am interested in resolving fine-scale structures in the Earth's deep interior using various teleseismic body waves.
 By integrating seismic observations with mineral physics and geodynamic modeling, we can deepen our understanding of the Earth's composition and its evolutionary processes.
+I am also interested in resolving detailed shallow structures using dense arrays and novel approaches.

 <!--
 I am also interested in applying novel approaches in seismology, such as